rutikwankhade/Devblogs-hashnode/cl1g1phab00gawbnvaaak5qcq.md

 ## 👀 So what's the deal?
 Okay, we got it Rutik, enough with the story.
 How is it relative here?

 So a few months back I actually built a bucket list app for myself.
-I was trying out different tech stacks and thought of building bucket, an app to create and track my bucket lists again.
+I was trying out different tech stacks and thought of building **[bucket](https://bucket.vercel.app)**, an app to create and track my bucket lists again.
 But this time digitally.
 Now I do realize every other side project I built is somehow a solution for my own real problems.

 ![bucketlistapp.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648736632242/ThzddNRs9.png)